XSpiritWizardX/XSpiritWizardX/README.md

 - 👋 Hi, I’m @XSpiritWizardX Nice to meet you
-- 👀 I’m interested in ...
-Learning how to code a 2d platformer
+- 👀 I’m interested in ... cool and unique apps... anything time travel?!? ... glitches in the matrix
-- 🌱 I’m currently learning ... coding c# script for movement
+- 🌱 I’m currently learning ... softwareEngineering
-- 💞️ I’m looking to collaborate on ... my 2d platformer game
+- 💞️ I’m looking to collaborate on ... awesome apps that could change the world.
 - 📫 How to reach me ... dustinboveemusic@gmail.com

 <!---